kmehltretter82/frama-c-linux/INSTALL.md

 #### Frama-C Requirements

-See the `opam/opam` file, section `depends`, for compatible OCaml versions and required dependencies (except for those related to `lablgtk`, which are required for the GUI but otherwise optional).
+See the `opam` file, section `depends`, for compatible OCaml versions and required dependencies (except for those related to `lablgtk`, which are required for the GUI but otherwise optional).